The HISTORY of the “EAST SURREY BOWLS LEAGUE

 After 20 years the “Top Ten” knockout competition changed to the “Top Eleven” in 2018 falling into line with the National competition.

 David Popejoy combined the roles of Social Sec.
-(11/2015) with League Secretary in November 2018.
-Martin Harbottle took on the role of Treasurer in November 2018.
+(11/2015) with League Secretary in November 2018 until his passing in June 2022, Martin Harbottle took on the role of Treasurer in November 2018.

 The global Covid-19 Pandemic of 2020 so disrupted life in the country that it prevented the ESL from playing either of its two competitions much to the disappointment of all the member clubs.

-Following government guidelines and the clubs themselves agreeing a number of temporary playing format changes for season 2021 a full season was played.
-At the 2021 AGM the changes were extended through into season 2022 with a view to returning to the traditional format in 2023.
+Following government guidelines and the clubs themselves agreeing a number of temporary playing format changes for season 2021 such as reducing to 3 rinks from the traditional 4 rinks, a full season was played.
+At the 2021 AGM the changes were extended through into season 2022 with a view to returning to the traditional format in 2023, unfortunately most clubs suffered a downturn in playing membership and it was decided that the League should permanently reduce to 3 rinks to prevent a number of clubs having to withdraw from the League.